rhagy82/BackBoard-Project/README.md

 ### Spring Break Before check
 The project is going fine but we are not on time the major obstacle is the fact that we don't have a backboard.
 When I return from spring break in person the first thing I am going to do is make a backboard.

+When I Return from spring break in person the first thing im going to do is, work on CAD
 ### On time or Not?
 We are on time to finish we might even be able to finish early